audeering/audb/docs/publish.rst

     list_files(repository.host)

-As you can see all media files are stored inside the :file:`media/` folder, all tables inside the :file:`meta/` folder, the database header inside the :file:`db/` folder as :file:`db-1.0.0.yaml`, and the database dependency file inside the :file:`db/` folder inside :file:`db-1.0.0.zip`.
+As you can see all media files are stored inside the ``media/`` folder, all tables inside the ``meta/`` folder, the database header in the file ``db.yaml``, and the database dependencies in the file ``db.parquet``.
+Note,
+that the structure of the folders used for versioning depends on the backend, and differs slightly for an Artifactory backend.

 To load the database,
 or see which databases are available in your repository,